United Airlines to operate daily service to SF from Dublin next year

 United Airlines has announced a new year-round daily non-stop service between Dublin and San Francisco.

-The new route, which commences in early June, will depart Dublin at 11.50 am to arrive in San Francisco at 2.20pm.
+The new route, which will commence in early June, will depart Dublin at 11.50am to arrive in San Francisco at 2.20pm local time.
 The return leg will depart San Francisco at 3.55pm and arrive back in Ireland at 9.45am the following day.

 United, which also operates services to Chicago, Newark and Washington DC from Dublin, said it will operate the new route with a Boeing 787-8 Dreamliner.

-Aer Lingus also operates a daily non-stop service to San Francisco from Dublin, having relaunched the service in 2014 after it was pulled during the recession.
+Aer Lingus also operates a daily non-stop service to San Francisco from Dublin, having relaunched the route in 2014 after it was pulled during the recession.

 “This new route will further grow tourism and trade between Ireland and the US and provide greater choice and flexibility for both business and leisure passengers, said Dublin airport managing director Vincent Harrison.